SSWConsulting/SSW.Rules.Content/rules/improve-performance-with-lazy-loading-of-media-assets/rule.md

     });
     ```

-4. More details can be found at https://www.hanselman.com/blog/UpdatingJQuerybasedLazyImageLoadingToIntersectionObserver.aspx
+4. More details can be found at [Updating jQuery-based Lazy Image Loading to IntersectionObserver](https://www.hanselman.com/blog/updating-jquerybased-lazy-image-loading-to-intersectionobserver) article.

 To implement lazy loading for embedded YouTube videos:
 1. Use the same code as lazy loading images above, to check if IntersectionObserver is supported by browsers.